 Your child is probably ready for toilet learning when he:

-- Shows an interest in the potty (such as by watching you, or liking books about learning to use the potty).
+- Shows an interest in the potty (by watching you, or by liking books about learning to use the potty).

-- Is dry in his diaper for several hours in a row.
+- Is dry in her diaper for several hours in a row.

 - Has regular and predictable bowel movements, or knows when he’s urinating or having a bowel movement.
 For example, your child might go into another room or hide behind furniture.